 The fee is $30 per person per trip at state and government campgrounds and $10 per person at dispersed camp trips.
-Your reservation will be held for you and if you are unable to attend you are still required to pay the $30 the fee.
 Your reservations will not be held unless you register on this site.
 The $30 fee is whether you stay 1 or 2 nights.
-Sign up by clicking the trip you would like to attend and we will email you an invoice that you pay at camp in cash to the Denver Guy Camp Facilitator.
+Sign up by clicking the trip you would like to attend and register to reserve your spot and pay on Venmo to @michael-martin-1136 (0323 last 4 digits of cell number) or email us at firstname.lastname@example.org to pay by PayPal or for other payment options.
+Refunds will be made only on cancellations made 4 weeks prior to your trip.
 The other costs (Your food, fuel, equipment, generally campgrounds allow 2 cars per site, offsite parking and or campsite parking available and may cost depending on the campground).
 You can minimize your costs with proper planning and maybe borrowing most of the necessary equipment from family and friends.
 It will still likely be the least expensive weekend getaway you’ll ever have!

 Can I pick the site I want prior to arriving at camp?